Welcome to the City of San Rafael Virtual Recreation & Resource Center!

 - Connect with others.
 Talk with people you trust about your concerns and how you are feeling.

 Exercise your Brain

-- Visit the Marin County Free Library Online Offering a vast collection of digital materials and online services that you can access from the comfort of your own home – from eBooks and audiobooks, to digital magazines and news, as well as streaming movies and TV, and online learning services – all free with your library card!
+- Visit the San Rafael Public Library Online Offering a vast collection of digital materials and online services that you can access from the comfort of your own home – from eBooks and audiobooks, to digital magazines and news, as well as streaming movies and TV, and online learning services – all free with your library card!

 For the Kids (or kids at heart)

 - Hold a virtual play date through Facetime or other live feed application.